Storm Arwen: Up your game, Ofgem tells energy firms

 Ofgem boss Jonathan Brearley told power firms to "up your game" and "get ready for winter".

-Speaking to BBC Radio 4's Today programme, he said companies needed to maintain and invest in power networks better, communicate better with customers about outages and be more imaginative about how they get people back on supply.
+Speaking to BBC Radio 4's Today programme, he said the companies were "not well prepared" for the storm.

+In future they should maintain and invest more in the network, provide clearer communication to customers about when they will be reconnected and be more imaginative about how they get people back on supply, he said.
-Mr Brearley said while network companies faced "challenging conditions" following the storm, it was "unacceptable" that almost 4,000 homes were off power for over a week, often without accurate information as to when power would be restored".

-"Network companies need to do better, not just to prevent power disruptions, but to ensure that when power is off, they work smarter to get people back on power quicker, and keep customers informed with accurate and timely information.
-This is the very least customers should be able to expect.
+"This is a really tough time for customers right now, this is a market where everyone is having a difficult time," he added.

+"Every energy company that is working in this country needs to be working on behalf of their customers and that means big changes for the networks."

+The north east of Scotland, Dumfries and Galloway and the Scottish Borders were among the worst hit areas.

-"The frequency of extreme weather events is only set to increase so it is really important that industry, and those involved more widely, learn from Storm Arwen to better respond in future."
+Mr Brearley said the frequency of extreme weather events was only set to increase so it was really important that industry, and those involved more widely, learn from Storm Arwen to better respond in future.

 The report found: